The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 The Beginning of My Solitude

-I stumbled down the corridor, barely aware of where I was going, until I found myself standing by the room where they lay.
+And then, I found myself standing by the door of the room where they lay.

-I couldn’t move.
-I couldn’t feel.
+I couldn't move.
+I couldn't breathe.
+I couldn't feel it.

 Time stopped.